blablahole/Armchair-Quantum/README.md

-# So to speak, what does it take to simulate chemical molecules of actual armchairs through quantum computers?
+# What does it take to simulate chemical molecules of actual armchairs through quantum computers?

 ![](https://github.com/pdflu/Armchair-Quantum/blob/main/Under%20Cushions/armnice.png)